juristr/juristr.github.com/content/blog/video-course-scale-react-development-with-nx.md

 * optimize your command execution time, via smart commands and computation caching

-Nope, Nx is a general purpose development tool, designed to help scale development especially on large monorepos.
-It actually emerged as an extension to the Angular CLI, but evolved to be much more than just an improved CLI on top of the Angular ecosystem.
-As of writing this article, Nx supports the Angular and React ecosystem out of the box, with more coming.

 ## I Wanna learn more!

 Sure!
 Here are some resources you should definitely check out: